codes.benchmark package

 • example_idx (int, optional) – Index of the example to plot.
 Default is 0.

-• labels (list, optional) – List of labels for the chemicals.
+• labels (list, optional) – Quantity labels.

 Return type: